All volunteer efforts must be environmentally focused

 To earn the EVGC, students must complete and report at least 75 hours of environmentally focused volunteer efforts during their time at UNT.
 Eligible graduate and transfer students are required to complete and report at least 50 hours during their time as a UNT student.
 Please review the full list of requirements associated with earning this graduation cord below before you report your volunteer efforts.

 The General Track allows you to report volunteer efforts from any event or cause that focuses on environmental stewardship.
 The We Mean Green Fund Department does not schedule volunteer efforts.
-To sign-up for environmentally focused volunteer efforts, please reach out to the organizations that host opportunities you are interested in.
+To sign-up for environmentally-focused volunteer efforts, please reach out to the organizations that host opportunities you are interested in.
 Check the volunteer opportunities list below for ideas.